smartdevicelink/sdl_evolution/proposals/NNNN-Aligning-HMI-and-MOBILE-API-for-pcmStreamCapabilities.md

 ## Impact on existing code

-* HMI needs to be updated to provide `pcmStreamCapabilities`
+* HMI needs to be updated to provide `pcmStreamCapabilities`.
 * SDL Core needs to be updated to read `pcmStreamCapabilities` from HMI in `UI.GetCapabilities` response.

 ## Alternatives considered